amorena/democdonpaas/README.md

    git clone https://github.com/amorena/democdonpaas.git
    ```

 3. Steps required ONLY if you wanna use OSE 2.x Virtual Machine (like I do at the moment)
 	.
-DNS nameserver of the virtual machine needs to be configured in Jenkins (or local machine).
-Edit your local file `/etc/resolv.conf` 		  and add `nameserver 192.168.122.51` as the first nameserver (Optional: change attribute so that the file is immutable during the 		  demo)
+DNS nameserver of the virtual machine needs to be configured in Jenkins (or local machine)
 		.
+Edit your local file `/etc/resolv.conf`and add `nameserver 192.168.122.51` as the first nameserver
+		  (Optional: change attribute so that the file is immutable during the demo)
-Bound Docker containers network from "docker0" to "virbr0" (same network interface used by the VM).
+	.
+Bound Docker containers network from "docker0" to "virbr0" (same network interface used by the VM)
 	  Edit /etc/sysconfig/docker-network.
 	.
 Optional: Set docker containers IP range using "democdonpass/scripts/docker-setup-bridge.sh" (e.g: 192.168.122.2/24)

 4. Local Host configuration for the Browser names resolution
 	.
 Edit your local file `/etc/hosts` and add `127.0.0.1 jenkins nexus sonar rhsummit.org webmail`

 5. Start the containers
    ```